protoloft/klipper_z_calibration/README.md

 6. print intro line
 7. start printing...

-**Do not home Z again after running this calibration or it needs to be executed again!**
+**NOTE: Do not home Z again after running this calibration or it needs to be executed again!**

 > Happy printing with an always perfect first layer - doesn't matter what you just
 > modded on your print head/bed or what nozzle and flex plate you like to use for the next